UMDOER/PSYC341OER/_pages/memory/memory_stages.md

 Stages of Memory
 ----------------
-Adapted from [Introduction to Psychology - 1st Canadian Edition](https://opentextbc.ca/introductiontopsychology) by Jennifer Walinga and Charles Stangor.
+<cite>Adapted from [Introduction to Psychology - 1st Canadian Edition](https://opentextbc.ca/introductiontopsychology) by Jennifer Walinga and Charles Stangor. </cite>
+{: .small}

 One way of understanding memory is to think about it in terms of stages that describe the length of time that information remains available to us.
 According to this approach (see Figure 9.4, "Memory Duration"), information begins in *sensory memory*, moves to *short-term memory* or *working memory*, and eventually moves to *long-term memory*.
 But not all information makes it through all three stages; most of it is forgotten.
 Whether the information moves from shorter-duration memory into longer-duration memory or whether it is lost from memory entirely depends on how the information is attended to and processed.